Lending on Trust Deed Investments

 - may have to pay for forced placed insurance,

-- may have to pay past HOA fees, other fees, other liens added since closing, and past/future utilities.
+- may have to pay past HOA fees, other liens added since closing, and past/future utilities.

 You are committing your funds for the term of the Note.
-The Note is fixed for a term and rate, once executed; you may have difficulty of getting out of the transaction if you need the cash.
+The Note is fixed for a time and rate; once executed; you may have difficulty getting out of the transaction if you need the cash.

 You may be able to sell/assign the Note, but this may not be possible.
-Usually Deeds of Trusts are not liquid; resale before maturity may result in a loss to you.
-Level 4 Funding LLC does not sell/buy/assign Note.
+Usually, Deeds of trust are not liquid; resale before maturity may result in a loss to you.
+Level 4 Funding LLC does not sell/buy/assign Notes.

 HOW I STARTED PRIVATE DEED OF TRUST INVESTMENTS

-Level 4 Funding LLC, Brokers, Agents, and employees are not: attorneys, real estate appraisers, financial planners, securities dealers or accountants and we do not give advice as to these professions.
-See competent advice from attorneys, real estate appraisers, financial planners, securities dealers and accountants before you enter this agreement.
+Level 4 Funding LLC, Brokers, Agents, and employees are not: attorneys, real estate appraisers, financial planners, securities dealers, or accountants, and we do not advise these professions.
+See competent advice from attorneys, real estate appraisers, financial planners, securities dealers, and accountants before you enter this agreement.